inaos/iron-array-python/README.md

 source ~/intel/bin/compilervars.sh intel64
 ```

 so as to allow the iarray library to find the IPP libraries.
 This applies to both develop and release modes.
-Also, be careful and run this *after* you have set the `LD_LIBRARY_PATH` above (in case you are using the develop mode on Linux/MacOSX).

 After setting up the build mode, we can proceed with the compilation of the actual Python wrapper for iarray: